Tewkesbury school: Boy charged over teacher stabbing

 The boy, who cannot be named due to his age, remains in police custody and will appear at Cheltenham Magistrates' Court on Wednesday.

+He was arrested in Stoke Orchard, some three miles (4.8km) from the school, about two hours after the stabbing.

-In a statement on Tuesday, Mr Sansom said he had not been breaking up a fight between students when he was injured.
+In a statement on Tuesday, Mr Sansom, who has taught at Tewkesbury Academy since 2017, said he had not been breaking up a fight between students when he was wounded.

+He said he was "recovering well" from his injuries and hoped to be back in the classroom before the summer break if doctors gave him the "all-clear".

+Police said he suffered a single stab wound and was taken to Gloucestershire Royal Hospital and was discharged later the same day.